 You can order enchiladas, street tacos – the al pastor are our favorite – and tortas.

 Ro-Ho Pork & Bread

-We hoped you liked our list of the best places to eat while in San Antonio.
+We hope you liked our list of the best places to eat while in San Antonio as well as the comprehensive list of best riverwalk restaurants.
 While the list is not exhaustive, we do try to include new restaurants as and when we try them out.
 If there’s anything that we must try, let us know – and maybe we can drop in on our next visit to San Antonio.